yhc-666/MultiagentLogic/README.md

 ```bash
 brew install prover9
 ```
-How prooftrans does not support macOS so not able to retrieve reasoning path for Prover9 on macOS.
+However prooftrans does not support macOS so not able to retrieve reasoning path for Prover9 on macOS.

 **Windows Users:**
 Similar to MacOS